-Good News!
-It has just been confirmed that Chong An Sunim will be at OZS September 21, 22,23.
-We will have a Dharma Talk Friday evening September 21 and a Saturday and Sunday workshop/retreat, starting with an “Eye Opening” & Buddha Hall Dedication Ceremony for our new Zendo space on Saturday and a Buddhist precepts ceremony at the end of the workshop Sunday.
-There will also be opportunities for kong-an interviews with Chong An Sunim.
-I am still working out the details, […]
+Chong An Sunim first visited OZS on September 21, 22,23 2018.
+We had a wonderful Dharma Talk Friday evening September 21, 2018 and then continued Saturday and Sunday with a workshop/retreat, starting with an “Eye Opening” & Buddha Hall Dedication Ceremony for our new Zendo space on Saturday and a Buddhist precepts ceremony at the end of the workshop Sunday.
+There were also opportunities for kong-an interviews with Chong An Sunim.
+CHONG AN SUNIM’S BIOGRAPHY Chong An Sunim started Zen practice […]

 In our ordinary lives, we may struggle at times, are happy and content sometimes, distraught and hurt at others times.
 We are ensnared by all the constructs, narratives, and ideas we create about ourselves and the world.
 Thus we create discord, sometimes angry and disillusioned, sometimes righteous and right.
 Believing our discriminating mind, attached to being right.
 Thinking that this teaching is better than that one.
 Deludedly, chasing the finger pointing to the moon.
 This can be called self-attachment or self-referencing, clinging to […]

 The difference between Delusion and Nirvana can be described in two words – fixed or fluid.
 When we have a fixed view, we are deluding ourselves.
 It is at the root of all our pain and suffering.
 The problem stems from a false premise, a belief that we are separate and independent from each other.
 “I am not him, he is not me.”
 This causes all kinds of alienation, fear, greed, and hatred.
 This belief is out of balance, the same way our body […]